KLayout/klayout/macbuild/ReadMe.md

 ```
   The application bundle **`klayout.app`** is located under:<br>
   **`LW-qt5Brew.pkg.macos-Catalina-release-Rhb31Phb38`** directory, where
-* "LW-"        means that this is a lightweight package.
+* "LW-"        means this is a lightweight package.
 * "qt5Brew"    means that Qt5 from Homebrew is used.
 * "Rhb31Phb38" means that Ruby is 3.1 from Homebrew; Python is 3.8 from Homebrew.
 4. Copy/move the generated application bundle **`klayout.app`** to your **`/Applications`** directory for installation.

-### 6D.
+### 6C.
 Partially Homebrew-flavored build with System Ruby and Homebrew Python 3.8
 0. Install Homebrew, then install Qt5 and Python 3.8 by
 ```
 $ brew install qt@5